MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/sites-and-site-collections-overview.md

 ![Diagram of a site collection](../media/DiagramOfSiteCollection.gif)

 The SharePoint Server 2019 modern experience is similar to the experience in SharePoint in Microsoft 365.
 The main difference is Hub sites aren't available in SharePoint Server.
 We do recommend that you use the same process as in SharePoint in Microsoft 365, create site collections for each unit of work instead of creating subsites.
-This will make it easier when migrating your SharePoint farm to SharePoint in Microsoft 365.
+These site collections will make it easier when migrating your SharePoint farm to SharePoint in Microsoft 365.

 The following guidelines show the relationship between SharePoint Server sites and site collections, and content databases:

 - All content in a site collection must be stored in a single content database.
 You can't store a site collection's content across multiple content databases.

 - You can scale up content databases that support a site collection.
-You can also scale-out a content database at the web application level to support additional site collections.
+You can also scale out a content database at the web application level to support more site collections.

 - A site collection can exist in only one content database, but one content database can host the content for multiple site collections.